 Vegetable-tanned leather is tanned using tannins from plant sources, such as tree bark, or from vegetable matter, like the roots and leaves of the sumac or chestnut tree.
 This refers to the process in which the Full Grain Leather was treated.
 The vegetable-tanned leather is much more porous and absorbs dye differently than the other forms of leather.
 The ancient process of vegetable tanning hides requires a lot of time and skill, but this type of leather provides a number of benefits.
 This natural way of treating leather provides us with a much better and environmentally friendly leather product than chrome tanning.

 Chrome tanned leather is a form of leather created using chromium sulfate and other salts in combination with animal flesh.
 Chrome tanned leather is not a natural process.
 Originally, chrome tanning is a solution that uses chromium sulfate and other salts in combination with animal skins in order to make a very durable leather that is resistant to water, weather, and rot.
 While chrome tanning has some benefits, it does not allow the leather to develop a rich patina the way that vegetable tanning does.
-Check this article out to learn more about vegetable tanning vs chrome tanning.

-Can Faux Leather develop a patina?
+Can Faux Leather Develop a Patina?

 Faux leather bags can be amazingly realistic, contrasting nicely with other materials, and are often sold at extremely low prices.
 Unfortunately, it is important to be aware that their construction is not the same as real leather.
 The faux material is made of synthetic polyester rather than animal hide.